jonathonharrell/mirionline/ideas.md

   Some methods may recover oceanic "trash" left by other players.
   The ocean contains a table of materials and such that have been left there or destroyed there, and fishing through certain methods may collect those.

+  Related status effects:
+    "Fishy" - You smell fishy. (charisma debuff ?)
+    "Wet"   - You are wet. (resistance to cold debuff)

 Diving
   Breathing apparatus quality increases depth.
 Dive for potential treasure.